-attendance discussions.
-Pre Scrutiny Play Sufficiency Assessment 2019/2020 Scrutiny wanted the opportunity to approve the Play Sufficiency Assessment (PSA) and action plan before its submission to Welsh Government by 31st March 2019. to and endorsed the PSA and action plan and agreed for it to be
+involved early on in any future school attendance discussions.
+Pre Scrutiny Play Sufficiency Assessment 2019/2020 1 to and endorsed the PSA and action plan and agreed for it to be submitted to Welsh The Play Sufficiency Assessment 2019/2020 can be accessed here .